 My total expenses for August were £1,162.
 I thought for sure I spent less than last month but I guess my bank account does not lie.
 I want to get my expenses to under £1,000 per month and will try again next month.
 As I have cancelled my gym membership, I will have one expense less.
 Hopefully, that will help!

 My biggest expense, like always, is rent.
 I know I have been saying for months that I am looking to move somewhere cheaper but this still depends on when the company I am working for is moving.
 My housekeeping costs, which includes food, well actually it is mostly food …, still have room for improvement but as I am paying the gluten- and dairy-free tax, it is a challenge to save.

 My yearly payment contribution flows into a separate instant-access saving account.
 I use this money for expenses that only occur once a year such as my car insurance, flights to visit my family and insurances.

 To create these graphs, I used Microsoft Excel and data provided by Monzo.
 Monzo is a genius mobile bank that automatically breaks down your expenses by category.
 Saves me a ton of work!
 If you follow my link to sign-up, you will receive a £5 bonus.

-Apart from my Vanguard fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
+Apart from my index fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
 If you are interested in opening an account with Ratesetter, you can get a similar rate using my link.
 Brickowner currently has a similar offer (invest £1,000 get £50) when you sign-up with my link.
 Brickowner’s return is worked out different from Ratesetter and depends on the property you invest in.
-Please note that while these are great offers, it involves peer-to-peer lending and as such comes with the risk of losing money.

 Goals for September 2019